Boxing For Kids – Is It Safe?

 They see that hard work and dedication leads to success in boxing, and they realise that it can do the same for building a career, furthering education, or starting a family.

-1. Develops Self-Confidence
+3. Develops Self-Confidence

 Even without ever stepping foot into a ring, the vigorous training and challenging nature of boxing leads to kids developing incredible confidence in themselves.

-Boxing is a great confidence builder for kids that have low self-esteem as a result of bullying.
-Through the small wins in training, these kids build their confidence while learning how to defend themselves.
-As a consequence, they’re no longer an “easy target” and find they get in fewer fights in the playground and on the street.
+Boxing is a great confidence builder for kids who have low self-esteem as a result of bullying.
+Through the small wins in training, these kids build their confidence while learning to defend themselves.

 A Safe Way for Kids to Learn Boxing